valespring/place-framework/README.md

 ## Introduction

-The premise of BOLT is to have a truly modular and customizable CSS framework with minimal markup, devoid of combing through the core for manipulation.
+The premise of PLACE is to have a truly modular and customizable CSS framework with minimal markup, devoid of combing through the core for manipulation.
 This package contains all the core files that are effectively inserted into your development environment.

 ## Implementation

-BOLT is meant to be utilized with a task runner of your choice (Gulp, Grunt, Webpack etc.) by lieu of the `includePaths` option in any of the SASS libraries (e.g `gulp-sass`).
+PLACE is meant to be utilized with a task runner of your choice (Gulp, Grunt, Webpack etc.) by lieu of the `includePaths` option in any of the SASS libraries (e.g `gulp-sass`).
 Include the path in your task before final compilation output.

 ## Starter Kit
-For a starter kit utilizing Gulp, check out the [BOLT Framework Starter](https://github.com/Woodbolt-International/bolt-framework-starter).
+For a starter kit utilizing Gulp, check out the [PLACE Framework Starter](https://github.com/Woodbolt-International/bolt-framework-starter).

 ## Ethos

 ### Placeholders

-BOLT is built pretty much entirely on placeholder classes.
+PLACE is built pretty much entirely on placeholder classes.
 This allows us to `@extend` such classes to, of course, create our utility classes, while also giving us the flexibility of extending the same class to a custom class name you define.
 This helps us avoid the constraints of a typical `@extend` use case, and keep our classes isolated of any style creep.

 **Source:** [https://www.smashingmagazine.com/2015/05/extending-in-sass-without-mess/](https://www.smashingmagazine.com/2015/05/extending-in-sass-without-mess/)